nambulab-nagaokaut/spl_control_eeg_public/README.md

 Code for sound pressure level control using EEG (Kimura et al. 2023)

+## Reference

+An auditory brain-computer interface to detect changes in sound pressure level for automatic volume control

+Kimura et al. 2023

+## NOTE
-NOTE: the code is used for the analysis after preprocessing.
+The code is used for the analysis after preprocessing.